The crisis in current democracy can be traced to a clash of sovereignties.

-In 17th century Scotland there was civil conflict whether the king of Britain or the Lord Jesus Christ had sovereignty over the Church, fought by an oppressive, persecuting, abuse of civil authority and power, encouraged by a persecuting Scottish episcopal church, and won by the triumph of Christian ideas of liberty of conscience and sphere sovereignty over military might.
+In 17th-century Scotland there was civil conflict whether the king of Britain or the Lord Jesus Christ had sovereignty over the Christian Church, fought by an oppressive, persecuting, abuse of civil authority and power, encouraged by a persecuting Scottish episcopal church, and won by the triumph of Christian ideas of liberty of conscience and sphere sovereignty over military might.

-In the 18th century there was civil strife when the deposed Stuarts tried to regain the British throne, a clash between popular election opposed by the divine right of hereditary kings, settled by the old method of military warfare.
+In the 18th century, there was civil strife when the deposed Stuarts tried to regain the British throne, a clash between popular election opposed to the divine right of hereditary kings, settled by the old method of military warfare.

-In the 19th century, the British parliament tried to impose its authority upon the Church of Scotland and led to the 1843 Disruption of the Scottish church, the biggest national event of 19th century Scotland.
-Thus began the modern concept of diplomatic settlement of disputes and the introduction of ‘sphere sovereignty’, long understood in Scottish Presbyterianism, but slowly understood and adopted by English Erastianism and popularised in the 20th century by Dutch Prime Minister Abraham Kuyper.
-This Christian refusal to use violence to settle disputes also explains how the Highland Clearances were accomplished by brutal landowners against a subservient Christian population who did not rise up with violence against their ungodly and violent oppressors.
+In the 19th century, the British Parliament tried to impose its authority upon the Church of Scotland and led to the 1843 Disruption of the Scottish church, the biggest national event of 19th century Scotland.
+Thus began the modern concept of the diplomatic settlement of disputes and the introduction of ‘sphere sovereignty’, long understood in Scottish Presbyterianism, but slowly understood and adopted by English Erastianism and popularised in the 20th century by Dutch Prime Minister Abraham Kuyper.
+This Christian refusal to use violence to settle disputes also explains how the Scottish Highland ‘Clearances’ were accomplished by brutal landowners against a subservient Christian population who did not rise up with violence against their ungodly and violent oppressors.

 There is nothing new in such conflicts.
 Ever since the two-year-old child began to pull rank on its new-born siblings, human beings have sought to impose their will on others.
 Solutions have been varied, and often forgotten by each generation.